The Cayman Islands.

-Due to the institutional preference for Cayman, an ecosystem has developed in this jurisdiction, with most third-party service providers becoming incredibly familiar with Cayman, with more choice of providers (such as offshore lawyers & administrators) to choose from.
+Due to the institutional preference for Cayman Islands hedge funds, an ecosystem has developed in this jurisdiction, with most third-party service providers becoming incredibly familiar with Cayman, with more choice of providers (such as offshore lawyers & administrators) to choose from.

 Tax Neutrality & Lack of Capital Controls

 Hedge funds operating with a global investor base will need to choose a jurisdiction very carefully, to ensure that certain investor groupings are not disadvantaged through double taxation.
 Cayman is a tax neutral jurisdiction, allowing the investor only to be taxed once, where the proceeds of the investment are returned and taxed at the individual level, as capital gains or income (depending on the tax legislation & policies where the investor is tax resident).